DFE-Digital/school-placements-beta-prototype/README.md

-# Manage school placments prototype
+# Manage school placements prototype

 A service for training providers and schools to manage their mentors and placements.